Naked-Roadmap/naked-roadmap/app/work-log.md

 -- DONE: Make sure objectives on the planning page show the number of projects supporting them.
 -- DONE: Associate projects to goals.
 -- DONE: Projects as tasks vs. projects
+-- DONE: If no active cycle, then use last completed on dashboard -- DONE: Sent sprint as active when planning is complete -- DONE: Add in "critical" toggle for sprint projects, and reason for critical

 ## Reminders: